clokep/clokep.github.io/content/articles/rss-feeds-for-wikipedia-and-nhl.rst

 :tags: programming, python, RSS, Atom
 :slug: rss-feeds-for-wikipedia-and-nhl

-I subscribe to a fair amoung of feeds for news, blogs, articles, etc. I'm currently subscribed to 122 feeds, some of which have tens of articles a day (news sites), some of which are dead. [#]_ Unfortunately there's still a few sites that I was visiting manually each day to get updates from because they
+I subscribe to a fair amount of feeds for news, blogs, articles, etc. I'm currently subscribed to 122 feeds, some of which have tens of articles a day (news sites), some of which are dead. [#]_ Unfortunately there's still a few sites that I was visiting manually each day to get updates from because they